Right to silence: Netherlands

-The accused must co-operate when there is "een aan de wil van de verdachte onafhankelijk goed" (material which has an existence independent of the will of a suspect) and a legal obligation for the suspect to hand over such material exists.
-For example, a suspect has to co-operate with giving a blood sample (with a suspicion of alcohol in traffic).
-Or the defendant must co-operate in handing over mucus, dandruff or hair for a DNA test.
-Such a DNA test can only be done at the request of the Prosecutor and ordered by the judge.
-There also have to be serious objections against the accused.
-And temporary detention has to be applicable.
+The accused must co-operate in providing material which exists independent of the will of a suspect.
+For example, a suspect must co-operate in giving a blood, breath, or DNA sample.
+A suspect can also be compelled to provide biometric access to electronic devices.

 New Zealand

-In New Zealand, the right of persons arrested to refrain from making a statement and to be informed of that right is contained in the Bill of Rights Act 1990, as further reflected in a practice note on police questioning issued in 2006, by then Chief Justice Sian Elias..
+In New Zealand, the right of persons arrested to refrain from making a statement and to be informed of that right is contained in the Bill of Rights Act 1990, as further reflected in a practice note on police questioning issued in 2006, by then Chief Justice Sian Elias.
 The Evidence Act 2006 explicitly prohibits the inference of guilt in a criminal proceeding from a defendant exercising their right to silence.
 At common law the leading case is Taylor v New Zealand Poultry Board where Justice Cooke held, "The starting point ... [is], unless an Act of Parliament imposes or authorises the imposition of a duty to the contrary, every citizen has in general a right to refuse to answer questions from anyone, including an official."

 The obligation to caution arises when: